charlesbrandt/public/system/network.md

 ### Interfaces

-It is very convenient for seeing the status of the network.
+`nmcli` is very convenient for seeing the status of the network.
 Dare I say better than `ip address`?

 ```
 nmcli